dumlutimuralp/antrea-packet-walks/part_a/README.md

 vmware@master:~$
 </code></pre>

-Antrea is installed with its **default features** in this environment.
+**IMPORTANT NOTE :** Antrea is installed with its **default features** in this environment.
 By default (in this version) it uses GENEVE encapsulation for inter node networking and relies on kube-proxy on the nodes for ClusterIP services and NodePort services.
 The alpha or beta features such as Antrea Network Policy, Antrea Cluster Network Policy or Antrea Proxy are **NOT** used in this environment.

 The Kubernetes worker node and pod connectivity diagram for the test environment used is shown below.